 The Outdoor Industry Association tracks and produces reports that discuss outdoor recreation statistics across the country.
 The 2019 Outdoor Participation Report demonstrates a trend towards increased participation in recreation and number of annual outdoor outings per individual across the U.S., especially in youth and young adult demographics (OIA 2019).
-Trail-related activities such as road, mountain, and BMX biking; running, trail running, and hiking are among the most popular for recreation participate in outdoor recreation annually, and that they are "more likely to participate in camping and off-roading than the average American" (OIA 2017).
+Trail-related activities such as road, mountain, and BMX biking; running, trail running, and hiking are among the most popular for recreation participants (OIA 2019).
+In New Mexico specifically, it is estimated that 65 percent of residents participate in outdoor recreation annually, and that they are "more likely to participate in camping and off-roading than the average American" (OIA 2017).